 More than 80 years ago, a B-18 bomber crashed into Mount Waternomee in the White Mountains – and it’s still there.
 A 4.5 mile round-trip hike will bring you to the site, and the wreckage itself.
 With pieces as small as your fist, and as big as a car, there’s plenty to see and meditate on.
 The trailhead is on Walker Brook Road, off Route 118/Sawyer Highway, in Woodstock.
 Before you go, read more about the WWII bomber’s final flight here.

 Italian lawn bowling is fun.
 Italian lawn bowling with wine is funner – even if that’s not a word.
 Zorvino Vineyard, in Sandown, has side-by-side bocce courts just steps away from its tasting room and its Z Patio (open for tastings, dining and enjoying what’s left of the summer).
 The rules are simple enough: Toss the pallino (a smaller ball) and then players take turns throwing a bocce ball as close to the pallino as possible.
 The inside ball wins, and points are awarded only to the player or team with the most “inside” balls.
 The first to 13 wins.
-Reservations are required for a table at Z Patio, but overflow and bocce players can enjoy the grounds without one.
+Reservations are encouraged for a table at Z Patio, but overflow and bocce players can enjoy the grounds without one.

 226 Main St.